TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 * The number of individual standard cells in the hypergraph that is actually partitioned by hMETIS is 200,000 - (100 * 300) - (20 * 50) = 169,000.

 * Suppose that each macro has 64 macro pins.
-The hypergraph that is actually partitioned by hMETIS has 200,000 + 100 + 1000 + 100 * 64 = 207, 500 vertices.
-Although there are both macro pins and macros in the hypergraph, all the nets related to macros are connected to macro pins and there is no hyperedges related to macros.
-Each hyperedge in the hypergraph cooresponds to a net in the netlist.
+The hypergraph that is actually partitioned by hMETIS has 200,000 + 100 + 1000 + 100 * 64 = 207,500 vertices.
+Although there are both macro pins and macros in the hypergraph, all the nets related to macros are connected to macro pins and there are no hyperedges incident to macros.
+Each hyperedge in the hypergraph corresponds to a net in the netlist.
 Note that Circuit Training assumes that there is only one output pin for each standard cell, thus there is only one hyperedge {**A**, **B**, **C**, **D**, **E**} for the following case.
 <p align="center">
 <img src="./images/net_model.png" width= "600"/>
 </p>
 <p align="center">
  Figure 1.
-Illustration of net model in Circuit Training.
+Illustration of net model used in Circuit Training.
 </p>